MarkusBordihn/BOs-Dynamic-Progression-and-Difficulty/README.md

 ```math
 Item Experience = (Item Used * Item Experience Factor) - (Player Deaths * Item Experience Death Penalty)
 ```

+## Adjustments

+### Player Adjustments

+The player adjustment happing with the `EventPriority.LOW` priority, which mean they will be added before any weapon adjustments of the calculation chain and could be canceled by any other mod with a higher priority.

+### Weapon Adjustments

+The weapon adjustment happing with the `EventPriority.LOWEST` priority, which mean they will be added at the end of the calculation chain and could be canceled by any other mod with a higher priority.

 ## Version Status Overview 🛠️